ajellis/ajellis.github.io/_posts/2016-03-20-wahtlsskss.md

 comments: True
 ---

-I have recently begun reading the book The Pragmatic Programmer by Andrew Hunt and David Thomas.
+I have recently began reading the book The Pragmatic Programmer by Andrew Hunt and David Thomas.
 It is an absolutely fantastic book.
 I have already learned quite a bit.
 Perhaps the best part of the book though, is the fact that it does not focus on any particular programming language.
 It is a great read that provides a plethora of knowledge to any developer at any level.

 After only finishing the first chapter, there have already been so many points that stuck out to me.
 Actively keeping these points in mind will be a priority from this day forward.